dbxone/dbxchain/docs/How-To-become-an-active-witness-in-BitShares-2.0.md

-This document serves as an introduction on how to become an actively block producing witness in in the BitShares2.0 network.
+This document serves as an introduction on how to become an actively block producing witness in in the DBXChain2.0 network.
 Please note that there currently is no public testnet available, hence, this howto will fail at the last few steps.
 However, we feel that we should inform interested parties about how to prepare their machines for participation as witness as soon as possible.

-We will have to import an existing account from the BitShares 0.9 network and add some initial funds for the witness registration fee.
+We will have to import an existing account from the DBXChain 0.9 network and add some initial funds for the witness registration fee.
 After that, we will create, configure and run a witness node.

-## Preparations in BitShares 0.9 network
+## Preparations in DBXChain 0.9 network

-### Extracting an account from BitShares 0.9
+### Extracting an account from DBXChain 0.9
 To create a new account, you will need to start with an existing account with some of the BTS asset that will pay the transaction fee registering your new witness.
-Get your `<wif>` key from BitShares 0.9 via
+Get your `<wif>` key from DBXChain 0.9 via

-    BitShares0.9: >>> wallet_dump_account_private_key <accountname> "owner_key"
+    DBXChain0.9: >>> wallet_dump_account_private_key <accountname> "owner_key"
     "5....."  # the <owner wif key>

-### Extracting balances from BitShares 0.9
+### Extracting balances from DBXChain 0.9
 The key we have extracted previously only gives access to the registered name.
 Hence, none of the accounts in the genesis block have balances in them.
-In the first BitShares network, accounts were less tightly coupled to balances.
+In the first DBXChain network, accounts were less tightly coupled to balances.
 Balances were associated with public keys, and an account could have hundreds of public keys with balances (or, conversely, public keys with balances could exist without any account associated with them).

-In order to get a witness registered we need to import approximately $120 worth of BTS into the BitShares 2.0 client later.
+In order to get a witness registered we need to import approximately $120 worth of BTS into the DBXChain 2.0 client later.

 #### Manually extracting private keys (most secure way)
 We can extract the required private keys that hold funds this way.
 First we get all balance ids from an account via:

-    BitShares0.9: >>> wallet_account_balance_ids <accountname>
+    DBXChain0.9: >>> wallet_account_balance_ids <accountname>
     [[
     "xeroc",[
       "DBXAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA",